 Read the full article with images and more information at wikihow.com

 Live in a “cold area?”
-Emmett & Marie Wenger share their experience in a PDF titled – Growing Orientals in the Colder Zones.
+Emmett & Marie Wenger share their experience at titled – Growing Orientals in the Colder Zones.

 Support Flower Stalks with Stakes

-The Oriental lilies require an extra support since most varieties tend to get top-heavy when in bloom.
+The Oriental lilly requires extra support since most varieties tend to get top-heavy when in bloom.
 A strong summer rainstorm and wind which usually occurs in late July can cause toss them about.
 To keep them upright use Bamboo stakes tied with raffia.

 Prolong Flowers In The Garden